grapestone5321/edX-Programming-for-Everybody-Getting-Started-with-Python/README.md

 15: Object-Oriented Programming

-We do a quick look at how Python supports the Object-Oriented
+We do a quick look at how Python supports the Object-Oriented programming pattern.

 16: Databases